 |Aquarium Decor||Plants, fine gravel, rocks, some shaded areas|

 The Tiger barb is one of over 70 species of barb within the aquatic trade.
-The most common Tiger barbs found for sale are listed below.
+Below, is a list of the most common Tiger barbs which you can find for sale are listed below.
 Most have been farm-bred and will not be found naturally in the wild.
-Only the species Puntigrus tetrazona can be found in the wild.
+Only the species Puntigrus tetrazona live in the wild.

 - Albino Barb

 - Green Barb

 First things first, you need to have an aquarium ready that is of the appropriate size to house at least six Tiger Barbs.
 This is the minimum at which Tiger Barb’s seems to have the least amount of stress.
 They enjoy being in a small group and do not thrive on their own.

 We recommend a twenty-gallon tank, as this is typically the minimum size for a small group of six Tiger Barbs.
 The bigger the aquarium, the more they will school and swim around.
 It really is up to you, the keeper, to decide how big of a tank you want.

 A good rule when keeping any fish of any species is to try to replicate their natural environment.
 The term for this is “husbandry”.

 Husbandry describes the whole process of keeping and maintaining your Tiger Barbs and their water conditions.